Politics of Ohio: Federal representation

-Ohio's two United States Senators are Democrat Sherrod Brown and Republican J. D. Vance, serving since 2007 and 2023, respectively.
+Ohio's two United States senators are Republicans Bernie Moreno and Jon Husted, both beginning their terms in 2025.

 Ohio is part of the United States District Court for the Northern District of Ohio and the United States District Court for the Southern District of Ohio in the federal judiciary.
 The district's cases are appealed to the Cincinnati-based United States Court of Appeals for the Sixth Circuit.